 ITIL Demand Management in Virtualization and Cloud Computing

-ITIL Demand Management plays a critical role in optimizing technical resource allocation and ensuring cost-effective scalability in the domain of virtualization and cloud computing.
+ITIL Demand Management plays an important role in optimizing technical resource allocation and ensuring cost-effective scalability in the domain of virtualization and cloud computing.

 For example, consider an organization that has embraced a hybrid cloud model, utilizing both on-premises and cloud-based resources for its technical infrastructure.